GUIDE 2025

 Career Outlook for a Document Control Manager

-With some years of professional experience under their belt, document control managers can move forward to more serious roles.
-For example, they can progress towards a document controller role or become a document control specialist.
-After some more years in the role and managing more serious duties, a document control manager can become a document control specialist or a documentation specialist.
+With some years of professional experience, document control managers can move forward to more serious roles.
+For example, they can progress towards a document controller role or become a specialist.
+After more years in the role and managing more serious duties, a document control manager can become a document control specialist or a documentation specialist.

 Document Controller

 A document controller is responsible for an organization’s numerical analyses and ensures these analyses follow proper documentation guidelines.
 They are a part of its accounting department and create reports and long-term financial plans.
-The average annual pay for the document controller role is $70,872, and the role requires at least two to four years of experience.
+The average annual pay for the document controller role is $61,014, which requires at least two to four years of experience.

 Document Control Specialist

-The document control specialist is a more senior role that handles an organization’s compliance with federal and state government regulations.
-The average total compensation for this position is $62,347 annually, and it requires more than four years of professional experience in the field.
+The document control specialist has a senior role in handling an organization’s compliance with federal and state government regulations.
+The average total compensation for this position is $65,044 annually, requiring more than four years of professional experience in the field.

 Documentation Specialist

 The documentation specialist in an organization overlooks all of its official documentation and paperwork.
-They have to be well-versed with compliance guidelines and need significant experience in handling more serious duties than a regular document control manager.
-The average annual pay for the role amounts to $65,316.
+They must be well-versed with compliance guidelines and need significant experience handling more serious duties than a regular document control manager.
+The average annual pay for the role amounts to $67,893.

 Document control manager salary